- Antibiotics can kill acne-causing bacteria and reduce inflammation.

 Topical Antibiotics for Acne

 Clindamycin and erythromycin are the most commonly used topical acne antibiotics.
-Other options include dapsone, minocycline, and sulfacetamide.
+Other options include dapsone and sulfacetamide.

 Clindamycin

-Clindamycin is effective against mild to severe acne.
+Clindamycin is effective against mild-to-severe acne.
 It can reduce the severity and number of both inflammatory and noninflammatory acne lesions.
-When combined with other acne treatments such as benzoyl peroxide or retinoids, the improvements are even bigger.
+When combined with other acne treatments such as benzoyl peroxide or retinoids, the improvements are even greater.

-Clindamycin is available as gels, foams, solutions, lotions, and medicated wipes or pledgets.
+Clindamycin is available as a gel, foam, solution, lotion or medicated wipe.
 The oral form of clindamycin is not used in the treatment of acne as it can cause diarrhea and inflammation of the colon.

 Dapsone